Tritare

 A tritare is an experimental guitar invented in 2003 by mathematicians Samuel Gaudet and Claude Gauthier of the Université de Moncton of a family of stringed instruments which use Y-shaped strings, instead of the usual linear strings.

 Instrument sound and reactions

 Y-shaped strings can produce sounds which are harmonic integer multiples, but also non-harmonic sounds more akin to those produced by percussion instruments.

 The model uses 6 strings and was commercially available for a short period.
 The sound effects achieved with the instrument are similar to the sounds that can be achieved with the 3rd bridge playing technique.
 When tuned correctly, the Y-shaped strings create Chladni patterns.

 Depending on how each note is played, Gaudet explains that non-harmonic ingredients can be included and offer a richer sound than a classical stringed instrument.
-However the value of this greater possibility has been questioned by physicist and acoustics specialist Bernard Richardson of Cardiff University, who considers the branched string as just a simple analogue of complex structures with curved shells such as bars, cymbals, bells, and gongs.
-Richardson also claims that the tritare sounds bad.